You can get discounts on rentals if you’re a member of my workshop alumni or my enews Insights.

 • Choose when you need your order and whether

-you want it shipped or picked-up locally at one of dozens of locations across the nation.
+you want it shipped to your home or any UPS store or picked-up locally at one of dozens of locations across the US.

 Shoot to Your Heart’s Content